Eager to get your results and start improving your site’s security? We get that! Here's a couple of ways to help speed up the scan.

 What you can do in order to avoid testing pages with the same backend code is using Paths.
 This feature can be found by clicking on your scan profile, and then selecting Deep Scan Settings.
 You can learn how to use it by reading our article on how to allow and disallow paths.

-By using Paths, you can allow (whitelist) and disallow (blacklist) specific paths and pages.
+By using Paths, you can allow (include) and disallow (avoid) specific paths and pages.
 For example:

 Note: The more you restrict the scope, the bigger the risk to accidentally disallow something of interest, so be careful!